kalcao/TelementryDiscordLib/README.md

 **TelementryDiscordLib** sends telementry data to discord in order to avoid being flagged.

-Please ⭐ this repo so I get motivated working on this project!
-Otherwise I'll stop patching 😊
+Please star this repo so I get motivated working on this project ;)

 ```diff
 - hCaptcha updated in 25-11-16.
 I've applied a fix but please open issue if your token gets banned after request solving captcha.